elastic/kibana/src/plugins/data_view_field_editor/README.md

 ### `openDeleteModal(options: OpenFieldDeleteModalOptions): CloseEditor`

-Use this method to open a confirmation modal to delete runtime fields from an index pattern.
+Use this method to open a confirmation modal to delete runtime fields from a data view.

 #### `options`